LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="list_iter_next"> \_iter\_next() </span>](#list_function_index)

-This function is used to iterate to the next element, retrieving the current one, along with an index that represents how many iterations have passed.
+This function is used to iterate to the next element, retrieving the current one, along with an index that represents the relative position of it in the iteration.
 When the index is `0` it means that the current result is the first element in the list; if it equals `count - 1` then it is the last element in the list.

 #### Declaration